dojo/widgets/src/time-picker/README.md

 ### Accessibility Features

 Beyond complete keyboard accessibility, `TimePicker` ensures that all appropriate ARIA attributes are included.
-To guarantee an excellent experience for all users `TimePicker` should always have a text label, either through its `label` property or created separately and associated with its `widgetId`.
+To guarantee an excellent experience for all users `TimePicker` should always have a text label, either through its `label` property or created separately and associated with its `id`.

 Additional user hints like the accepted time format can be added using `inputProperties.aria.describedBy`: